PhD plan of study

-W. P. Carey School of Business guidelines require that the first 24 credit hours in a doctoral student’s program of study consist of at least 12 credit hours from the core, or basic program.
+W. P. Carey School guidelines require that the first 24 credit hours in a doctoral student’s program of study consist of at least 12 credit hours from the core, or basic program.
 The School of Accountancy defines the core program for doctoral students as:

-- 3 credit hours – Intro Accounting Seminar
+- 3 credit hours – accounting seminar

-- 3 credit hours – Microeconomics.
-(ECN712, ECN770 or ECN510)
+- 3 credit hours – microeconomics (ECN712, ECN770 or ECN510)

-- 6 credit hours – Quantitative Methods (ECN 725, Econometrics I, ECN 726, Econometrics II)
+- 6 credit hours – quantitative methods (ECN 725, Econometrics I, ECN 726, Econometrics II)

-Students also are required to complete two research papers during their first- and second-year summers.
+You must complete two research papers during their first- and second-year summers.
 A sample distribution of semester hours in the advanced program is as follows:

 - Accounting seminars - 9 credit hours minimum

-- Archival/Analytical Financial
+- Archival/Analytical Financial Accounting

 - Archival/Analytical Tax Research